AOD's Code of Conduct

 If we need people for practice, or to help start a server, or help with a special task, stop playing and come help us.
 AOD benefits from everyone being a part of what we do here.

 5. Support members of AOD

 If someone isn't up to par with a hero you know very well.
 Help them.
 Don't just let them continue to get slaughtered.
 Extend any knowledge of anything you are aware of to your fellow members.
 That helps ALL of us when it comes time to back each other up on the battlefield.

 6. Attempt to resolve personal differences directly with the concerned individual(s)

 If someone is annoying you or you don't agree with what someone did or how they are acting, let them know.
 They can't correct things if they don't know what they are doing wrong.
 Do not yell at them in a TS room full of other people.
 Be tactful and respectful.
 Ask them to join another channel or use Teamspeak's private chat function to inform that person of what is going on and how to possibly fix it.
 If the situation escalates into something that it shouldn't, SIGN OFF Teamspeak.
 Take a breather.
 Don't let something stupid get 2 members kicked from AOD.
 WORK IT OUT PEACEFULLY.
-If necessary, go up the chain of command to get help.

 7. Remind other AOD members of expected conduct in a tactful, non- threatening way, and if possible, in private

 If this needs to be explained after previous rules, you probably don't belong in AOD.